Bring Your Own Content (BYOC) Overview

 Here is an example of how it might look in the Explore advanced search:

-field with every document, as in general it makes it easier to reliably find it later on.
+We recommend to include an id field with every document, as in general it makes it easier to reliably find it later on.

 Otherwise you may need to search on some other known pieces of information from the documents (e.g. title).